liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 To enable this setting:
 1. Navigate to the **Share** panel for the file.
 1. Click on the **Settings Icon** located at the top right corner.
-1. Select the checkbox for the setting "**Viewers and commenters can see the option to download, print, and copy.**"
+1. Select the checkbox for the setting "**Viewers and commenters can see the option to download, print, and copy**."